ShamTange/ShamTange/README.md

 # Hi there, I'm ShamTange! 👋

 Welcome to my GitHub profile!
-I'm passionate about software development and always eager to learn and explore new technologies.
+I'm passionate about Data analyst and software development and always eager to learn and explore new technologies.
 Here's a little about me:

 ## 🔧 Technologies & Tools